Mercedes-Benz R-Class: R 63 AMG 4MATIC

 The AMG version of the W251, R 63 AMG 4MATIC, was introduced at the 2006 North American International Auto Show as a 2007 model.
 It featured a handbuilt 6.2-litre M156 E 63 V8 engine producing 375 kW and 630 Nm of torque.
 The R 63 AMG was equipped with same engine, seven-speed AMG Speedshift 7G-TRONIC, and 4MATIC all-wheel-drive system from ML 63 AMG and GL 63 AMG.
 The driver can manually select the gears by pressing the upshift and downshift buttons placed behind the steering wheel spokes if desired.
 No rear-wheel-drive option was offered in R 63 AMG 4MATIC.
 The top speed is electronically restricted to 250 km/h or 275 km/h with optional extra-charge AMG Driver's Package.
 Despite its heavy weight, the acceleration was brisk with 0–100 km/h time of 4.6 seconds.

 A high performance version of R-Class wasn't well-received due to its poor handling dynamics, especially with the heavy V8 engine.
 With 200 units built for the worldwide sale, this model was the rarest of R-Class and amongst the rarest AMG models.
 Due to extremely low sales and the lack of advertisement, R 63 AMG was withdrawn from the market in 2007, making it a single model year.

 Chinese market

 From 2014 to 2017, the long wheelbase R-Class was sold in China only with one engine option in two different power outputs: R 320 4MATIC and R 400 4MATIC.
 The R-Class enjoyed a steady popularity in China with annual sales between 12,000 and 14,000 units per year.
 Due to its small sales volume, the production was shifted from Alabama to Indiana where the R-Class for Chinese market was assembled by contract manufacturer AM General from 2015 to 2017.

 Technical data

 Powertrains

-The entry with (Long) in parenthesis denotes availability in both standard and long wheelbases.
+The entry with (Long) in parentheses denotes availability in both standard and long wheelbases.
 Otherwise, the entry shows the standard wheelbase only.
 The Long without parentheses denotes long-wheelbase version only.
 The asterisk next to the figures denotes the long-wheelbase R-Class.
 The double asterisk denotes the optional extra-cost AMG Driver's Package.